 Employment assistance to help clients find, prepare for and keep a job.
 This assistance may include:

 - workshops on resume writing and interviewing

 - access to basic education, so clients can finish high school or improve their language skills

 In most cases, a client must agree to participate in employment assistance activities in order to receive financial assistance.

 Emergency assistance is also available to people who are in a crisis or an emergency situation (e.g. people who have lost their homes, are leaving an abusive relationship and/or are worried about their safety).

-Trillium drug program (TDP) (Ontario only) The TDP helps people who have high prescription drug costs relative to their household income within Ontario.
+Trillium drug program (TDP) The TDP helps people who have high prescription drug costs relative to their household income within Ontario.
 It covers all drugs approved under the Ontario Drug Benefit (ODB) program.